m101yosef/m101yosef.github.io/content/_index.md

         url:
       text: |-
         <p style="font-size: 90%; padding-top: 1rem;">
-        Hi, I'm Mohamed, and this is all about my work in data science and research.
-I'm curious about how data can help us understand our world better and, more importantly, the world inside us (the brain).
+        Hi, I'm Mohamed, and this is all about my work in data science, AI research, and MLOps.
+With data, we can have a better understanding of our world and, more importantly, the world inside us (<i>the brain</i>).
         </p>

     design: